 First, visit your child’s pediatrician or another prescribing doctor.
 They can rule out any physical issues that may cause incontinence, such as a neurogenic bladder.
 Then they’ll likely come up with a management plan, which may include the use of incontinence products for children.

-In addition, if you want insurance-covered incontinence products for your child, you may need a prescription and/or doctor’s notes.
+In addition, if you want insurance-covered incontinence supplies for your child, you may need a prescription and/or doctor’s notes.
 Depending on your insurance plan, they may also require authorization before covering incontinence supplies.
 However, luckily, most insurance plans including Medicaid plans, typically cover incontinence products for children when and if they are medically necessary.

 2. Create a plan to approach your child’s incontinence.